 We do not know how long we will be here.
 Impermanence is uncomfortable.
 It requires a courageous form of responsibility to fully inhabit its message.
 We often focus our energy on finding excuses to rationalize our avoidance, but avoiding reality only results in weakening our mind and spirit.

-Aging is most fundamental form of change we experience in our lives.
+Aging is the most fundamental form of change we experience.
 The spiritual essence of aging is impermanence.
 Aging is our most intimate connection with time.
 Inside aging we find our internal clock that defines the time between our appearance and disappearance.
 Perhaps it is not a clock as much as it is a stopwatch.
-A stopclock?